 Students will select two to three CIEE content courses depending on their academic backgrounds and interests.
 Each student will choose a thematic focus and research question based on their coursework, and will develop an associated individual research proposal and project.

-Throughout the program, instructors will jointly provide support and feedback to study abroad students in assessing, approving, and supervising research topics, and facilitating access to appropriate research sources.
-The mandatory research methods course will provide the academic, linguistic, and theoretical background necessary to develop and carry out individual research projects, and will include individual tutorials in which students will receive one on one mentoring on their research topics and projects.
+Throughout the program, instructors will jointly provide support and feedback to students.
+They’ll assess, approve, and supervise research topics, and facilitate access to appropriate sources.
+The mandatory Social Science Research Methods course will provide the academic, linguistic, and theoretical background necessary to develop and carry out individual research projects, and will include individual tutorials, during which students will receive one-on-one mentoring on their research topics and projects.

-Courses are designed to offer opportunities for students to draw connections between the theory, content, methodology, and research that form the pillars of their academic study abroad experience.
-Courses will also weave in reflection on, and analysis of, student’s research-based and extracurricular cultural experiences that will take place outside of the classroom.
-Each course will conduct several out-of-class activities in which students will be able to observe and interact with individuals and organizations representing the main topics covered by each course, including organizational visits, civic events, and lectures and interviews with political and nongovernmental representatives.
-Through these activities, students will meet social and political actors that are relevant to the issues being examined in each course and in the research students undertake.
+Courses are designed to offer opportunities for students to draw connections between theory, content, methodology, and research.
+Courses will also ask students to reflect on and analyze experiences that take place outside of the classroom.
+Each course will include out-of-class activities like civic events, lectures and interviews with political and nongovernmental representatives.
+They will meet with social and political figures for informed perspectives on the issues being examined.

 Content courses aim to integrate a theoretical frame with the topics that will become the basis of students’ individual research projects.
 Each research project will allow students to explore in a deeper way one or more local manifestations of development and/or globalization, and undertake research that explores local trends and phenomena and reflects on the local geographical and cultural context, as well as on the context of students’ chosen research subjects.

 During the program orientation, students will have a formal introduction to each course’s content and academic objectives and expectations.
-Students will select those courses that best align with their academic and research interests through individual meetings with the program RD and course teachers.
+Students will select those courses that best align with their academic and research interests through individual meetings with the program resident director and course teachers.

 Study abroad courses will typically be offered in the morning, with afternoon reserved for field visits, cultural events, and research activities.

 Final grades in content courses are based on a combination of attendance, participation, papers, midterm exams and presentations.
 The Directed Independent Research Project final grade will be based on a combination of research project proposal, weekly research reports, final paper, and final colloquium.
-CIEE reports Argentinean numerical grades (One to 10 scale, with four as a ‘D’ or passing grade).
+CIEE reports Argentinean numerical grades (1 to 10 scale, with 4 as a ‘D’ or passing grade).

 Language of Instruction